 4. If the project is eligible, the investor proceeds with the investment and forwards the proof of the transfer document to GEPAC, plus other documents required to prove the investment (such as identifying the investor who transferred the funds, its representant when applicable, the declaration from the beneficiary entity, the transfer of money from a foreign bank account to a Portuguese bank account, etc.).

 5. GEPAC issues a declaration that will be submitted in the Portuguese Golden Visa application proving that the investment has been made.
-This will be used before SEF.
+This will be used before AIMA (which is the Portuguese immigration service provider).

-Global Citizen Solutions is a boutique residency and citizenship-by-investment company focused on finding the right investment, citizenship, or residency program for individuals across the world.
-We work solely on behalf of our clients throughout the process for an easy and hassle-free journey to your desired route.
+Global Citizen Solutions is a boutique residency and citizenship-by-investment company focused on finding the right investment, citizenship, or residency program for individuals worldwide.
+We work solely on behalf of our clients throughout the application process, ensuring an easy and hassle-free journey to your desired destination.
+While our core operations focus on helping you with the process, we offer peripheral direct administration services to help you gather the necessary paperwork for your application.

-Frequently Asked Questions about the Cultural Production Golden Visa
+Frequently Asked Questions about the Portugal Cultural Production Golden Visa

 How can I find eligible artistic or cultural activities for Portugal's Golden Visa program?